-Pupils are taught about tolerance and mutual respect.
+Work to develop pupils' personal development is exceptional.
+Pupils understand the importance of tolerance and mutual respect.
 They develop a secure understanding of what is right and wrong.
-Before the COVID-19 (coronavirus) pandemic, pupils took part in a wide range of activities outside of the school day.
-Leaders promptly reintroduced these when it was safe to do so.
-Pupils have a good awareness of how to lead healthy lifestyles.
+Pupils take part in a wide range of activities outside of the school day.
+They have a strong awareness of how to lead healthy lifestyles.
 This includes the importance of dental hygiene and regular exercise.
+Leaders ensure that pupils develop into well-rounded citizens, who are exceptionally well prepared for life in modern Britain.